bw-math/bw-math/source/assignments/classwork/probability/00_INTRODUCTION.rst

     a.
 Events are *mutually exclusive* if they share no outcomes.
 If the first card has a larger number than the second card, then the second card cannot possibly be larger than the first card.
 In the other direction, if the second card is larger than the first card, then the first card cannot possibly be larger than the second card.
 In other words, there is no possible way for **A** to share any outcomes with **B**.
 Therefore, **A** and **B** are *mutually exclusive* by definition.

     b.
 This part is a bit trickier to see.
-Recall that the union of complements is equal to the sample space (:ref:`universal set`),
+Recall that the union of complements is equal to the sample space (:ref:`universal set <universal_set>`),

     .. image:: ../../../assets/imgs/sets/sets_complement.jpg
         :align: center